nectima/nectima-style-guide/README.md

     ...
 }
 ```
+However, when using abbreviations consider readability over brevity.
+For example, very few could guess that `tp-hdr-lndg-pg` actually refers to "top header landing page."

 ### Selectors

 Our styling is written using primarily element and class names.
-In rare cases we use ids, but this makes overriding selectors difficult.
+In rare cases we use ids, but this makes overriding selectors much more difficult.
 If more specificity is required consider using one of the following lesser known selectors:

 | Selector              | Example               | Description
 | --                    | --                    | --